uestueab/app-thesis/README.md

 ## What is it?
 Yatta<span>&#169;</span> is an open-source flashcards based language learning app using spaced repetition, which is founded on the thesis of the authors final semester, during his attendance in <code>Albstadt-Sigmaringen University</code>.
 The algorithm is heavily influenced by SuperMemo's SM-2 and follows best practices using Android Architecture Components provided by Google.

+## App features (among others):

+* selectable themes
+* randomize order of flashcard during review

+* review animation for visual feedback

+* "sligtly-off" toast when answer submitted is not quiet correct

+* haptic feedback when submitting an empty answer

+* record pronunciation (and play when answered correctly during review)

+* double press "back-button" to exit review

+* auto focus input field

+* display diagrams to show how many review items have been taken

+* swipe gesture to delete/modify existing flashcards

+* swipe gestures to easily delete/modify existing flashcards

+* search a specific flashcard

+* export flashcards to JSON

 ## Install
 in the making..